Routing # 256078446

 If the Fed lowers the federal funds rate in an attempt to strengthen a waning economy, mortgage rates usually follow suit.
 That means mortgage rates tend to go down, making buying a house during a recession appealing for many.

 Buying real estate during a recession can come down to a single factor: Do you qualify for a mortgage?
-Lenders may increase their standards for credit score, debt-to-income ratio, and income qualifications to ensure borrowers don’t get in over their heads.
+Lenders may increase their standards for credit score, debt-to-income ratio, and income qualifications to ensure borrowers do not get in over their heads.

 Buying a house during a recession: The bottom line

 Recessions are a normal cycle of the economy.
 While there are advantages and disadvantages to buying a home during a recession, it really comes down to what makes sense for you.
-People buy and sell homes every day, in all economic weather.
-There is no perfect answer – just what’s right for you.
+People buy and sell homes every day, in all economic climates.
+There is no perfect answer—just what is right for you.

 Disclosures